Napoleonic tactics: Cavalry tactics

-In this era of warfare, cavalry units had many responsibilities on the battlefield.
+Cavalry units had many responsibilities on the battlefield.
 As they were mounted on horses, they were the fastest-moving forces.
 They would perform "screening" duties which consisted of identifying the size, strength, and location of enemy forces while trying to prevent the enemy from doing the same.

 Cavalry also provided the shock element on the Napoleonic era battlefield, much like a tank in the 20th and 21st centuries.
 The short effective range, long reload times, and rapid fouling of the smoothbore musket meant that cavalry units could quickly close in on infantry units before the horsemen could be overwhelmed with musket fire.
 Cavalry units were also responsible for fixing enemy forces in place, typically by charging at infantry units which would respond by forming into semi-static "squares".
 If the infantry unit failed to form square, quite often they would be overrun by the charging cavalry and forced to flee the battlefield en masse.
-Cavalry units often fought against other cavalry units to essentially neutralize one another.
-The speed of cavalry units made them capable of surprising enemy forces, especially as these battlefields were often covered in thick smoke generated by the black-powder muskets, cannon, and howitzer.
+Cavalry units often fought against other cavalry units to essentially neutralise one another.
+The speed of cavalry units made them capable of surprising enemy forces, especially as these battlefields were often covered in thick smoke generated by the black powder muskets, cannon, and howitzer.
 Cavalry units also protected generals and marshals since these officers were usually mounted and were likely to move too quickly on the battlefield to be protected by infantry.

 Cavalry on the battlefield

 Cavalry units required a great deal of logistical support as the horses consumed much forage and would tire quickly galloping in combat.
 They also were ill-suited for holding terrain as the troopers' smoothbore carbines were very short-ranged and the troopers were primarily trained to fight on horseback.
-Some of the dragoon units fought on foot however they used horseback to move around.
+Some of the dragoon units fought on foot and used horseback to move around.
 Cavalry units were vulnerable to artillery fire as the horses were large targets.
 Typically when cavalry units would charge artillery, they would suffer many casualties while inflicting few on the artillery in return.
 The artillery crews would ordinarily fire until the horsemen were nearby and then retreat to the safety of a friendly infantry unit in square.
-At this point, cavalry were trained to bring along headless nails to "spike" the guns by hammering these nails into the touchhole near the breech of the cannon, thereby rendering it useless on the battlefield.
+At this point, cavalry were trained to bring along headless nails to "spike" the guns by hammering these nails into the touch hole near the breech of the cannon, thereby rendering it useless on the battlefield.